 At first thought, it may seem like the 2½ tribes of women and children that were left behind were left helpless, defenseless, and vulnerable because there were no men among them.
 But this situation was not as bad as it may seem if you understand that a man is 20 years old or older, and a child is under the age of 20.
 This means that every boy who had not yet reached his 20th birthday was left to care for and protect the women and other children.
 There were tens of thousands of teenage boys in these 2½ tribes!
 Many of them were 19 years old and just days away from turning 20 when the men left to cross over the Jordan River.
 Plenty of others were 16, 17, or 18.
 When these boys turned 20, they stayed on the east side of the Jordan River.
 They DID NOT cross over and join the other men.
 So in a relatively short period of time, there were thousands of men (boys who had just turned 20) among the 2½ tribes on the east side of the Jordan River.
 Not to mention the fact that a teenage boy can be very strong and knowledgeable about sowing and reaping crops, raising and caring for cattle, building and repairing houses, and an outstanding fighter, if necessary.

-The Bible also says that Joseph was a just (righteous) man who was espoused to Mary.
-(Matt.
-1:18-9) A godly man would not be engaged to, and preparing to marry, a teenaged girl.
+The Bible also says that Joseph was a just (righteous) man who was espoused to Mary (Matthew 1:18–19).
+A godly man would not be engaged to, and preparing to marry, a teenaged girl.

 You have to wonder how and why men in our governments of the world came up with different ages of teenagers for “adulthood” when the Bible is so clear as to when a person becomes an adult.
 Why did the men in government here in the United States who make the laws choose “18” as the age when a person is called an adult?
-Could it be that this was a way for these men to “legally” be involved with and “look at” teenage children?
-And what if 18 and 19 year old children are not enough to “satisfy” these men in the future?
-Will they then change the laws so that 16 and 17 years olds are also called adults?
+Could it be that this was a way for these men to “legally” be involved with and “look at” teenaged children?
+And what if 18 and 19-year-old children are not enough to “satisfy” these men in the future?
+Will they then change the laws so that 16 and 17-year-olds are also called adults?

 In our country here in the United States of America, we have made a little progress in treating children as children and protecting their rights as children.
 But more progress needs to be made.
 We haven't reached it yet.

-In the Word of God, the Bible, the number seven (7) is the number of completeness or perfection.
+In the Word of God, the Bible, the number 7 (seven) is the number of completeness or perfection.
 This is also borne out in the definition of the root of the Hebrew word for “seven.”
 This number represents God because God is complete and perfect.